 4- Italian auto manufacturer (Fiat)

-Many risks can be pointed to in these kind of projects, but one of the most identified risks in this case is the increased raw material prices that led to the car price increase from 2200 to 3000 before taxes especially in 2008.
-Also due to environmental concerns extra costs for TATA motors could cause a problem and will for sure impact its competitive advantage.
+Many risks can be pointed to in this kind of projects, but one of the most identified risks in this case is the increased raw material prices that led to the car price increase from 2200 to 3000 before taxes especially in 2008.
+Also due to environmental concerns extra costs for TATA motors could cause a problem and will for the sure impact it's competitive advantage.